dddrrreee/cs140e-23win/labs/2-trusting-trust/README.md

 The hack is a neat example of how circular, recursive definitions work when you have a compiler that can compile itself.
-For example, a C compiler written in C has code to implement `while` loops, `for` loops and `if` statements *using code written with `while` loops, `for` loops and `if` statements*.
+For example, a C compiler written in C implements `while` loops, `for` loops and `if` statements *using code written with `while` loops, `for` loops and `if` statements*.
 Seems impossible.
 Didn't Godel say something about it?
 After the lab you'll have a bit firmer grip